bogdandonduk/UIThemesToolbox/README.md

 // you can remove the manual settings of theme and delegate the theme management in your app back to system UIThemesToolbox.removeManualSetting(context, uiThemesHandler = null)

-// the null arguments in the two methods above are of UIThemesHandler, which is interface.
+// the null arguments in the two methods above are of type UIThemesHandler, which is interface.
 // You can implement it and its method initUITheme() where you should do configurations of all your views for the new theme (refreshing).
-// Then you can pass your uiThemesHandler to two methods above and whenever the theme settings changes, your whole UI will update instantly.
+// Then you can pass your uiThemesHandler to two methods above and whenever the theme setting changes, your whole UI will update instantly.

 // you can dynamically and automatically load resources (default or alternative) for the theme setting of your app like this: val backgroundColor = UIThemesToolbox.resolveColorResourceAuto(context, R.color.background_color)